Famed inventor Alexander Graham Bell once said, “Before anything else, preparation is the key to success.”

 Marketers are 429% more likely to report success when they set goals.
 That’s a statistic that is reflective of our own expert opinion on the importance of developing meaningful objectives and goals when creating online strategies.
 Goals help prevent you from wasting money on web products and advertising campaigns, and hold your marketing efforts accountable.

-Every marketing plan should include S.M.A.R.T goals (goals that are: specific, measurable, attainable, relevant, and timely).
+Every marketing plan should include S.M.A.R.T. goals (goals that are specific, measurable, attainable, relevant, and timely).
 This framework allows you to think about the stages of a business relationship and the factors most impactful on customer engagement.
-So when developing goals to assess the success of your marketing efforts, you’ll want to ask the following questions:
+So when developing goals to access the success of your marketing efforts, you’ll want to ask the following questions:

 - Is the goal specific and detailed?

 - Can you track this goal?
 How will you measure it?
 How will you know when you’ve accomplished it?

 - Will this goal help you reach your business goals?
 Is it relevant to your business?

 - When do you want to achieve this goal?
 Set a time-frame.

 And learn from the past.
 Any data you’ve collected from last year is instrumental in setting SMART goals for the coming year.
 As you weed through what’s important information, think about:

 Reach –What is the data from last year showing you about your current reach?
 What successfully brought visitors to your site?
 Is it organic searches, social media platforms, or paid advertising?
 And what can you do to expand your influence?

 - Once you have reached your customers, you need to keep them engaged.
 Can they find what they were looking for when they interact with your website?
 Does your site make for a friendly experience from a user journey perspective?